 We do not accept partial payments at any time, unless as part of an approved payment plan.
 Payments made after the first of the month must be made in certified funds, such as a cashier’s check or money order.

 If you violate the terms of your lease or these policies, we may be compelled to post a legal notice to your apartment.
-In such case, there will be a $100 charge for each notice we post.
+In such case, there will be a $100 charge for each notice we post, unless such fees are disallowed by local law.
 This is an addition to any legal fees or penalties associated with the notice.

 Standard maintenance charges